eamonne/ghostwriter/README.md

   * Not turned on by default quite yet, but you can run `./ghostwriter --thinking --web-search` to get it all
 * **2025-05-17** -- Fix rm2
   * Thanks to [YOUSY0US3F](https://github.com/YOUSY0US3F) for fixing the rm2 screen capture!
+* 2025-09-21 -- Fix rmpp
+  * Updating after a while, I was getting some weird responses.
+Debugging the internal dialog showed that it wasn't getting a good screenshot
+  * Turns out that in 3.20 the screen resolution changed?!
+The [PR over on goRemarkableStream](https://github.com/owulveryck/goMarkableStream/issues/134) describes it and it was an easy fix
+  * Also at a user requested I added `--no-svg` to fully disable svg tool, though you can also do that in a custom prompt
+  * Thinking about custom prompts and how annoying it is to set up, I'm now contemplating a web-interface that would let you enter API keys, manage prompts, and maybe do some debugging

 ## Ideas
 * [DONE] Matt showed me his iOS super calc that just came out, take inspiration from that!